BurakKontas/mmap-cache/README.md

 - read latencies: average, p50, p95, p99 (µs or ms)
 - heap usage and GC statistics (before/after)

-A minimal PowerShell snippet for folder size is included in the project README (see **Measuring current cache folder size**).

 Notes that affect results: